openkfw/qupo/docs/portfolio_optimization/README.md

 **Qiskit**

 Provider: IBM;
-Qiskit is an open source library that provides tools to work with quantum computers.
+Qiskit is an open-source library that provides tools to work with quantum computers.
 It includes a set of quantum gates and pre-built circuits.
 By obtaining a key for the IBM Qiskit API, requests are made.

 **IonQ**